-Cardiac catheterization (kath-uh-tur-ih-ZAY-shun) is a test or treatment for certain heart or blood vessel problems, such as clogged arteries or irregular heartbeats.
-It uses a thin, hollow tube called a catheter.
-The tube is guided through a blood vessel to the heart.
-Cardiac catheterization gives important details about the heart muscle, heart valves and blood vessels in the heart.
+Cardiac catheterization (kath-uh-tur-ih-ZAY-shun) is a test or treatment for certain heart or blood vessel conditions, such as clogged arteries or irregular heartbeats.
+It uses a thin, flexible tube called a catheter.
+A doctor guides the tube through a blood vessel to the heart.

-During the procedure, a doctor can test the pressures in the heart or do treatments such opening a narrowed artery.
+Results from cardiac catheterization give important details about the heart muscle, heart valves and blood vessels in the heart.
+During the procedure, a doctor can open a narrowed artery or test the pressures in the heart.
 Sometimes a piece of heart tissue is removed for examination.

 During cardiac catheterization, a doctor can: